How brands like Alo Yoga launch Facebook Ads that work

 What if you could see every ad that the fastest growing competitors are launching?

-We can open it up and take a look at the metadata of the ad.
-You can see that it's in long format.
-We have the product name here.
-We have a shop now button and it's going to the homepage.
+You can see that it's in a portrait dimension format, we have the product name here in the headline text and we have a shop now CTA button and it's going to the home page.
 Looks like it's still running.
 It's been running for 88 days.

 It's showing each user the product that they're most likely to purchase.
 We can see that the niche is accessories.
 We have underwear, fashion products here, and some joggers.